getodk/docs/docs/form-datasets.rst

 Building selects from Entity Lists
 -----------------------------------

 Entity Lists can be used as choice lists for select questions using ``select_one_from_file`` or ``select_multiple_from_file``.
-All Entities must have a ``name`` and ``label`` which are used by default as the value and label for choices.
+All Entities have a ``name`` and ``label`` which are used by default as the value and label for choices.

 If you would like to use other properties as values or labels, you can specify those in the :ref:`parameters column <customizing-label-and-value>` of your XLSForm.
 Additional properties can be used in choice filters or other expressions, just like the columns in a CSV.

 .. _selects-from-geojson: